Updated 2025-02-12

 The three primary transit routing scenarios are:

-• Access between multiple networks through a single DRG with a firewall between networks: This scenario uses the DRG as the hub, with routing configured to send packets through a firewall in a VCN before they can be sent to another network.
+• Access between several networks through a single DRG with a firewall between networks: This scenario uses the DRG as the hub, with routing configured to send packets through a firewall in a VCN before they can be sent to another network.
 See Routing traffic through a central network virtual appliance.
 This scenario is only available to an implementation using an upgraded DRG.

 Highlights

 • The VCN that acts as the hub uses a dynamic routing gateway (DRG) to communicate with the on-premises network.
-This hub VCN peers with each VCN that is acting as a spoke (referred to as spoke VCNs in this topic).
+This hub VCN peers with each VCN acting as a spoke (referred to as spoke VCNs in this topic).
 The hub and spoke VCNs use local peering gateways (LPGs) to communicate.

 • To enable the intended traffic from the on-premises network through the hub to a peered spoke VCN, you implement route rules for the hub DRG or the hub VCN's DRG attachment and LPG, and for the spoke VCN's subnets.

-• If you like, you can set up transit routing through a private IP in the hub VCN.
+• You can set up transit routing through a private IP in the hub VCN.
 For example, you might want to filter or inspect the traffic between the on-premises network and a spoke VCN.
 In that case, you route the traffic to a private IP on an instance in the hub VCN for inspection, and the resulting traffic continues to its destination.
 This topic covers both situations: transit routing directly between gateways on the hub VCN, and transit routing through a private IP.

 • Configuring route tables that reside in the hub VCN lets you control whether a particular subnet in a peered spoke VCN is advertised to the on-premises network, and whether a particular subnet in the on-premises network is advertised to a peered spoke VCN.